Long-range interaction of hydrogen atoms at finite temperatures: Short-range limit of interatomic interaction at finite temperature

 \end{widetext} From Eq. (\ref{substraction}) it is clearly seen that the terms proportional to the $1 + \frac{1}{(k_{0}R)^2} +\frac{3}{(k_{0}R)^4}$ (see the second line in the equation) are cancel out in the total result.
 Thus, the final expression represents the Coulomb behaviour plus constant contribution.
 The latter arises from the second integral in the last line of Eq.~(\ref{8}) and depends only on the particular atomic polarizabilities.
 The resulting leading term confirms the conclusion reached earlier in~\cite{Chiu:1985}, but with the caveat that both contributions under consideration, as will be shown below, may be complex numbers.
 In addition, by going to atomic units in Eq.~(\ref{substraction}), we find that the temperature dependence is of order $\alpha^5 $, which is consistent with the result of \cite{Barton2011} (see Eq.~(C2) there).

 The final expression for the short-range limit can be written in the compact form with the dispersion constant $C_{1}^{\beta}$ as follows:

 where

 It is important to note here that, in contrast to the zero temperature case, both constants of the leading order of short-range limit are complex due to the definitions (\ref{A-1})-(\ref{A3}).
 A detailed analysis of the origin of the imaginary contribution to $C_{1}^{\beta}$ and $C_{0}^{\beta}$ is presented in Appendix \ref{appendix:B}.
-From a physical standpoint, this signifies the manifestation of line broadening due to induced transitions in the presence of an external field of blackbody radiation.
-This effect is well known and can be obtained by examining the imaginary part of the thermal self-energy correction of the bound electron~\cite{Farley,Jentschura:BBR:2008,SLP-QED,ZAS:2020:twoloop}.
+From a physical standpoint, this signifies the manifestation of line broadening.
+This effect admits the analogy with the examining the imaginary part of the thermal self-energy correction for the bound electron~\cite{Farley,Jentschura:BBR:2008,SLP-QED,ZAS:2020:twoloop}.

 Additionally, one can consider asymptotic of Eq.~(\ref{srange0}) when $k_{B}T\ll m (\alpha Z)^2$ (i.e. the temperature is much less than the binding energy).
 For the two hydrogen atoms ($Z=1$) in the ground states $A=B=1s$ this inequality is valid up to temperatures $T \sim 10^4$ K. This implies that dynamic polarizability $\alpha_{1s}(k_{0})$ can be replaced by its static value $\alpha_{1s}(0)$ which is purely real.
 Performing integration over the frequency, we obtain